Cathy Dennis: 1994–1997: Shelved album Inspiration and Am I the Kinda Girl?

+1998–present: Songwriting for other artists

 In 2001, Kylie Minogue had a worldwide hit with the Dennis and Rob Davis penned song "Can't Get You Out of My Head".
-The following year Dennis won the Best Dance Recording Grammy for writing "Come into My World".
+The following year, Dennis won the Best Dance Recording Grammy for writing "Come into My World".
 She followed that up with Britney Spears's hit song "Toxic" which also won the Grammy for Best Dance Recording.
 Dennis had a string of hits with S Club 7; she wrote almost all their hit singles such as "Never Had a Dream Come True", and also worked on the singles for the spin-off group S Club Juniors which was a younger version of S Club 7.
-Dennis wrote hit songs for Céline Dion, Delta Goodrem, and for Hear’Say and Bardot.
-She also wrote the fastest selling debut single in UK history for recording artist Will Young, the winner of the British music competition reality show Pop Idol, and his runner-up Gareth Gates.
+Dennis wrote hit songs for Céline Dion, Delta Goodrem, and for Hear'Say and Bardot.
+She also wrote the fastest selling debut single in UK history for recording artist Will Young, the winner of the British music competition reality show Pop Idol, and for runner-up Gareth Gates.
 Dennis wrote the theme song to the television series American Idol.
 She wrote several songs for former S Club 7 member Rachel Stevens including "Sweet Dreams My LA Ex", and also two songs for Phil Roy, one of which was on the soundtrack for the film As Good as It Gets starring Jack Nicholson and Helen Hunt.

 According to news reports, Dennis was working on a new album under the name Sexcassettes, which she planned to release in 2008.
 She has collaborated with Mark Ronson on his album, The Business.
 As of 2015, Dennis became a vocal affiliate with Galantis by first performing, uncredited, on their debut album Pharmacy on the tracks "Runaway (U & I)" and "Louder, Harder, Better".
 She later co-wrote their song "Love on Me" from their second album The Aviary and sang on five songs from their 2019 album Church.
 In 2019, Dennis returned to performing.
 She celebrated her 30th anniversary in the music business with a performance at London's Mighty Hoopla Festival.
 In 2020 and 2021, Dennis wrote for Now United and collaborated with composer Will Gregory on the soundtrack for the BBC/Discovery Channel docuseries, Serengeti.